-The Inner City Youth Development Association (ICDYA, 1990) grew out of the Inner City Drama Association (ICDA, 1986).
+The Inner City Youth Development Association (ICYDA, 1990) grew out of the Inner City Drama Association (ICDA, 1986).
 The name was changed from Drama to Youth Development to better reflect the scope and breadth of programs offered.

 The Inner City Youth Development Association (ICDYA) was established to provide Edmonton's high risk youth with tools and opportunities to break the cycle of poverty, desperation, and dependence that dominates their lives, enabling them to become contributing members of our community.

 - We respond to the needs of the youth we serve with respect and hope.

 - We provide youth with the resources tools and attitudes to realize their dreams.

 - We provide every youth with a solid academic and arts based education.